OSCNWeb/Courts/judges/kenny-harris.md

 overcrowding.

-Following four terms in the House, he returned as Lawton's assistant city attorney defending Â§ 1983, civil rights complaints before the 10th Circuit Court of Appeals.
+Following four terms in the House, he returned as Lawton's assistant city attorney defending § 1983, civil rights complaints before the 10th Circuit Court of Appeals.
 Judge Harris became Lawton's municipal judge in 1992, until in April 1999, he was picked for his current position as Special Judge for the 5th Judicial District sitting in